 The Most Common Structures Used by International Franchises

-Franchisors often use this structure in their home markets.
+Often, franchisors use this structure in their home markets.
 In direct franchising, franchisors enter contracts with franchisees on an individual basis.
 This approach cuts out the middle-man, which can allow both franchisees and franchisors to keep a larger share of profits.
-This structure gives franchisors a greater level of control over each location.
+This structure also gives franchisors a greater level of control over each location.
 However, foreign franchisees may need to secure vendor contracts and other resources on their own, putting an additional burden on the franchisee while threatening brand consistency in the process.
 For these reasons, direct franchising has decreased in popularity for businesses expanding internationally.

 This structure also offers a contract to a single franchisee, but that contract allows the franchisee to develop multiple locations within a designated territory.
 Area development has an advantage over direct franchising because it cuts down on training and management needs.
-Most franchisors begin implementing an area development structure by granting franchisees a small territory and then expanding that territory and number of locations based on that franchisee’s success.
+Usually, franchisors begin implementing an area development structure by granting franchisees a small territory and then expanding that territory and number of locations based on that franchisee’s success.

 This structure essentially places a middle man between the domestic company and its international franchisees.
 A master franchisee has the power to contract locations/units to single franchisees.
 The master franchisee often has the responsibility of developing, training, and largely managing these locations.
-This structure saves franchisors from having to micromanage operations across the globe and in multiple markets.
+This structure also saves franchisors from having to micromanage operations across the globe and in multiple markets.
 It also leverages the local knowledge and experience of the master franchisee.
 For these reasons, this structure is one of the most popular for international franchises.
 However, it does have some drawbacks—namely that the master franchisee will require a substantial salary.
 They’ll also take a large level of control away from franchisors, which can turn out to be a bad thing if their skills and strategies aren’t effective.

 Franchisors can decide to share ownership of locations within direct or area franchising structures.
 When they do, they refer to the arrangement as a joint venture.
 This structure may allow businesses to leverage the local partner’s market knowledge—and any special treatment or tax breaks they might receive.
 In this structure, franchisor and franchisee share responsibilities and profits more equally.